Walking Guide to Historic Milton NSW

 NOTE – many of the historical buildings and sites listed here, including former churches, are on private property.
 While they can be viewed from the street, they are not open to the public, so please respect the privacy of owners and occupiers.

 From St Peter and St Pauls Church continue south on the same side of the highway (west side) for 850 metres.
 The buildings listed are on both sides of the Princes Highway, shown by E or W on their listing

-Dating from the early 1890s, this rendered Victorian two-storey corner building still has its original parapet but its elegant two-storey verandah has been removed.
+Dating from the early 1890s, this rendered Victorian two-storey corner building was Allan’s Milton Bakery.
+It still has its original parapet but the elegant two-storey verandah has been removed.

 Continue on past several charming early 20th century cottages, several now repurposed as professional rooms and medical clinics